marcoparello/CTF-Writeups/n00bzCTF-2024/Rev/Vacation.md

 $newString =  [System.Text.Encoding]::ASCII.GetString($newBytes)
 echo $newString | Out-File -Encoding ascii .\output.txt
 ```
-I then click on `output.txt`, which takes me to a webpage that displays:
+I then clicked on `output.txt`, which took me to a webpage that displayed:

 ```txt
 m33ayxeqln\sbqjp\twk\{lq~
 ```

-I then ask ChatGPT to explain what the code is doing, line by line, and then summarize it.
+I then asked ChatGPT to explain what the code is doing, line by line, and then summarize it.
 After I execute the prompt, this summary is returned:

 ```txt
 Reads the contents of flag.txt.
 Converts the content into an array of bytes.